|Fits Boot size (US)||8-10|

 Turn Initiation and Carving: So the Arbor Steepwater is a solid bit of work edge to edge and it feels like what the Jones Flagship would be if it was full camber.
 It’s not quick edge to edge like the A-Frame and it prefers to go straight instead of making turns.
 It’s still really fun on a carve but it does so with a bigger radius when you lean into it as far as you can.

 Speed: Peter summed it up by calling it a Ferrari Tank and I can’t think of a better way to describe it.
 This is a chunder buster.
 When we went down Coronus (Very steep groomer run at Mammoth) the damp stability of the Steepwater was almost scary because you don’t feel that scared straight lining the whole run.
 It reminds me of the older stiffer Nidecker Platinum from the mid 2000s.
 You don’t feel like you are going as fast as you are.

 Uneven Terrain: While you can bomb at high speed through thick uneven Mammoth Powder it’s one of the last boards I want to be on when riding on a choppy, tracked bumpy end of a Saturday groomer.
 You pay a price for that much perfection at high speed.
 I’d actually be surprised if it did well in slower bumpy areas.
 This is a perfect condition kind of board.

 Edge Hold: Borderline excellent and it grips well in most conditions you will want to ride in.

 Flex: Very stiff when you compare it to most boards out there in 2014.
-Maybe in 2004 I would of called this Med/Stiff but now days it’s very stiff.
+Maybe in 2004 I would have called this Med/Stiff but nowadays it’s very stiff.